Natejoestev/SM-mod-templates/README.md

 > Normal mods with part injection,\
 > Survival mods

-those are the types of mods you can make
+those are the types of mods you can make.